EricMFischer/personal-website/content/project/exact-sampling-cluster-sampling/index.md

 It also seems that larger values of $\beta$ correspond to greater variation in average CP sizes.
 The value $\beta = 0.84$ caused the most variation and the largest number of sweeps necessary for the constant and checkerboard images to converge to roughly the same CP size per sweep.
 This is also reasonable, as stronger $\beta$ values promote stronger clustering, which promotes the formation of more and larger clusters, which in turn produces greater variation in cluster sizes.

 The Swendsen-Wang clustering method is limited in two ways we have not mentioned.
 First, it is only valid for the Ising and Potts models.
 Second, it requires that the number of labels, or colors, $L$ be known.
 In applications such as image analysis, $L$ may represent the number of objects (or image regions) that have to be inferred from input data.

-Hence for future work, we would like to explore Data Driven Markov Chain Monte Carlo (DDMCMC) methods, which do not require that the number of labels $L$ be known.
-Utilizing a Bayesian statistical framework, DDMCMC methods perform image segmentation and hence labeling in a purely data-driven manner.
+For future work, I would like to explore data-driven Markov Chain Monte Carlo methods, which do not require that the number of labels $L$ be known.
+Utilizing a Bayesian statistical framework, data-driven Markov Chain Monte Carlo methods perform image segmentation and hence labeling in a purely data-driven manner.